-The first stage of the research involved compiling a review of the literature to help identify factors in the land development process that contribute to success.
-Those identified can be summarized as: site selection, due diligence, finance, the regulatory environment, development planning, team member selection, project management and sales and marketing.
-As mentioned earlier, only the first four factors of the preceding list are considered here.
+The first stage of the research involved compiling the preceding review of the literature to help identify factors in the land development process that contribute to success.
+Those identified can be summarized as: site selection, due diligence, finance, the regulatory environment, development planning, team member selection, project management, sales and marketing.
+As mentioned earlier, only the first four factors of the preceding list are considered here, the remainder being the subject of a second paper.

-The second stage of the research was to investigate whether these factors are considered essential to success in a New Zealand context.
-This involved a unique opportunity in 2006 to obtain in depth knowledge of processes and access to key personnel within one of the larger residential development firms in New Zealand.
-Four case study projects were investigated in depth and 30 individuals surveyed/interviewed.
-These cases were not randomly selected and there is obviously a significant risk of not getting a true reflection of industry practices with such a small and biased sample.
-However, this was the only option available to the researchers at the time and appears to be the only research of this type undertaken to date in New Zealand.
-It should therefore be seen as exploratory research and care taken in generalizing from the results.

-Potential bias was mitigated by the fact that the four projects were situated in four very separate locations through out New Zealand and each had a completely separate development team.
-Each project was a joint venture arrangement and therefore influenced by different groups of shareholders who were not part of the principal development company.
-However the possibility still exists that the top management and overall culture of the larger organisation may have influenced the responses.

-Details of each case study are provided in Table 1.
+The second stage of the research was to confirm or reject the hypothesis that these factors are essential to success in a New Zealand context.
+To do this four case study projects were chosen.
+These were not randomly selected and were all carried out by a single development company.
+There is obviously a risk of not getting a true reflection of industry practices with such a small and biased sample, but this was the only option available to the researchers at the time.
+Potential bias was mitigated by the fact that these projects were situated in four very separate locations through out New Zealand, each had a completely separate development team and each is a joint venture arrangement and therefore influenced by different groups of shareholders who are not part of the principal development company.
+Details of each case study are provided in table 1 below.

-Tuble 1111 offeet cube studies general actuals Project 1 Project 2 Project 3 Project 4 Project type Residential Rural- Residential Rural- Residential Rural- Residential General Location Lower North Island Lower North Island Central North Island Lower South Island Lot yield 28 Lots 110 Lots 181 Lots 18 Lots Lot size (m 2) 450 to 850 4000 to 10,000 700 to 10,000 12,000 to 24,000 Project valuation (GST Incl) (on completion) \$9.3m+ \$10m+ \$40m+ \$9.6m+ Commencement Early 2002 Mid 2004 Early 2003 Mid 2004 Completion Late 2005 2010 2009 Mid 2007
+Project 1 Project 2 Project 3 Project 4 Project type Residential Rural- Rural- Rural- Residential Residential Residential General Location Lower North Island Lower North Island Central North Island Lower South Island Lot yield 28 Lots 110 Lots 181 Lots 18 Lots Lot size (m 2) 450 to 850 4000 to 10,000 700 to 10,000 12,000 to 24,000 Project valuation (GST Incl) (on completion) \$9.3m+ \$10m+ \$40m+ \$9.6m+ Commencement Early 2002 Mid 2004 Early 2003 Mid 2004 Completion Late 2005 2010 2009 Mid 2007

-Table 1: Project case studies - general details
+Table 1: Project Case Studies - General Details

-Thirty project team members were provided with a questionnaire to complete.
-Follow up phone calls, emails or interviews were often necessary for further clarification on answers.
+Project team members were provided with a questionnaire to complete.
+Follow up phone calls, emails or interviews were sometimes necessary for further clarification on answers.

-For each critical factor identified in the literature review, questions were developed with the answer providing information for the comparison of theory against actual practice in the land development industry in New Zealand.
+For each section covered in the literature review, questions were developed with the answer providing information for the comparison of theory against actual practice in the land development industry in New Zealand.
 The questionnaire contained simple "yes" or "no" questions, five point Likert scale questions and other questions which were more qualitative in nature requiring the respondent to provide written answers based on their opinion or experience.

 Strengths and weaknesses respondents saw in each project were also identified and this provided evidence as to whether those factors identified as being critical to success in theory contributed to the level of project success and/or problems experienced in the projects.
-In addition, respondents provided general comments regarding their experiences in other projects they have been involved in.
+In addition, respondents provided comments regarding their experience in other projects they have been involved in.

-A response rate across the four project case studies of 70% was achieved with 21/30 questionnaires/interviews completed.
+A response rate across the four project case studies of 70% was achieved with 21/30 questionnaires returned.

 Quantitative data was graphed or tabled and those questions that required a qualitative answer were further analysed to identify any trends apparent across the case studies.